Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Methods

 In the context of this work, having closed form expressions for both these quantities is desirable as it (i) allows for conceptual easy and fast generation of independent samples $\{{\bf c}^k\}_{k=1}^K$ from the posterior distribution, and (ii) allows for a parametrisation of the fitted model with the exact mean, $\bar{\bf c}$, of the posterior distribution.

-In what follows we briefly describe two Bayesian regression techniques, Bayesian Ridge Regression (BRR), which we use to produce Bayesian fits during the HAL data generation phase, and the more expensive Automatic Relevance Determination (ARD), which we use to obtain a final model fit after the data generation is complete.
+In what follows we briefly describe two Bayesian regression techniques, Bayesian Ridge Regression (BRR), which we use to produce Bayesian fits during the HAL data generation phase, and the \mse{\remove{more expensive}computationally more costly} Automatic Relevance Determination (ARD), which we typically use to obtain a final model fit after the data generation is complete.